Sometimes a bad day just happens

 Waiting for the consultant

 I arrive for my 11.30 appointment with about five minutes to spare.
-Sixty five minutes later, yes an hour after the appointment time, I get into see my consultant.
+Sixty five minutes later, yes an hour after the appointment time, it my4 chance to see the consultant.
 At least he has the decency to apologise and my consultation lasts for twenty five minutes, not the usual fifteen minutes which is my entitlement.
 At the end he asks me to go for a blood test which is in a different department at the same hospital.

 Bad day